a-einstein/WpfShop/docs/README.md

 #### Prerequisites
 * The application must be configured for a running instance of my **[AdventureWorks services](https://github.com/a-einstein/AdventureWorks)**.
+* Use of the data service is on request.
+Contact the developer ahead.

 #### Installation
-The application is plug & play, but use of the data service is on request.
-Contact the developer ahead.
+The application is plug & play, but note the Prerequisites.

 Currently there are 2 installation methods, which both start with these steps.
 * Download the appropriate .zip file under Assets at the **[releases page](https://github.com/a-einstein/WpfShop/releases).**